If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 When everything has copied over, you'll need to tell your operating system to use your new SSD as the primary drive.
 This can be done by removing the old drive, which will force your system to use the new drive.
 Check your computer's owner's manual or contact the computer manufacturer for instructions on how to change the primary drive.

-See how fast your favoriet apps open when you click on them!
+See how fast your favorite apps open when you click on them!
 Your SSD is installed, but you can make it even faster by enabling a special feature.

 You can use Storage Executive to see how much storage you’ve used, monitor your drive’s temperature, and enable the Momentum Cache feature, which makes many SSD operations up to ten times faster.